mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 and bring the client on board.

-I want to present an approach to kick-off meetings that can spark collaboration early in the project and create common ground between all project stakeholders.
+I want to present an approach to kick-off meetings that can spark collaboration early in the project and create common ground between the client and the team.
 To imagine the type of meeting that would undoubtedly be worth the time of everyone attending and produce a mindset that is distinctly different from the typical frame with which most software projects are conducted.